-It is presumed at law that people have the capacity to enter a plea when appearing before a court.
-Generally, most people with an intellectual or psychiatric disability are able to plead in a court.
-But sometimes they cannot.
-In this situation it is up to the party who asserts that a plea cannot be entered to prove this, and therefore rebut the presumption (i.e. show it does not apply).
+It is presumed at law that a person appearing before a court has the capacity to enter a plea.
+Generally, most people with an intellectual or psychiatric disability are able to plead in a court, but sometimes they cannot.
+In this situation, it is the obligation of the party who is asserting that the relevant person is unable to enter a plea to prove this assertion, and therefore rebut the presumption (i.e. show it does not apply).

 The law in relation to fitness to plead – including the common law defence of insanity, and the legal status of indefinite detention at “the Governor’s pleasure” – was reformed by the Crimes (Mental Impairment and Unfitness to be Tried) Act 1997 (Vic) (“CMIUTA”).
 The CMIUTA: